CLI Reference

 FlagDescriptionValuesDefault

---idOptional sandbox id/path for targeted checksstring
+--idOptional sandbox id/path for targeted checks

---fixApply automatic sandbox repair actionsbooleanfalse
+--fixApply automatic sandbox repair actionstrue, false

---jsonOutput as JSONbooleanfalse
+--jsonOutput as JSONtrue, false

 bmux sandbox bundle